TomWebster98/TomWebster98/README.md

 - 📚 &nbsp; Completing an MSc in Advanced Motorsport Mechatronics at Cranfield University (09/2023 - 09/2024).
 - 🛠 &nbsp; I mainly work with Model-Based Engineering tools, such as Capella and Simulink, in addition to high-level programming languages such as MATLAB and Python, specifically utilising Python modules like pandas, numpy, matplotlib, dash and plotly for data processing and visualisation.
-- 🌱 &nbsp; I’m currently learning MATLAB/Simulink and Motorsport engineering topics such as vehicle dynamics, aerodynamics and race strategy.
+- 🌱 &nbsp; I’m continually learning new skills with MATLAB and Simulink in addition to Motorsport engineering topics such as vehicle dynamics, aerodynamics and race strategy.
 - 👨🏻‍💻 &nbsp; My personal projects are available on [GitHub.](https://github.com/TomWebster98?tab=repositories)
 - 📫 &nbsp; Reach out on [LinkedIn!](https://www.linkedin.com/in/tom-webster98/)